Sgt Joshua Bouchard

 A British Royal Marine performed a direct person transfusion on-site to keep Josh from dying on the battlefield.
 Unconscious, SgtBouchard was treated at a local hospital before being airlifted to Landstuhl, Germany where he spent two weeks being stabilized for transport to Bethesda Medical Center.

-Two weeks later he arrived at McGuire VA Medical Center in Richmond, VA and began his intensive rehabilitation, spending 11 months in therapies before being transferred to Walter Reed Army Medical Center in Bethesda, MD receiving continued treatments and physical therapies.
+Two weeks later he arrived at McGuire VA Medical Center in Richmond, VA and began his intensive rehabilitation, spending 11 months in therapies before being transferred to Walter Reed Army Medical Center.
 Sgt Bouchard enjoys the outdoors.
 He plays wheelchair rugby and loves music.
 He enjoys "messing around" with turntables and likes to Disc Jockey.